Braves vs. Cubs

 Credit: USA TODAY/IMAGN

-Cubs AI Preview
+Chicago Cubs MLB Preview

 The Minnesota Twins host the Chicago White Sox at Target Field on September 3, 2025, with an eye toward salvaging pride and closing a disappointing season on a stronger note, entering the game at 62-76 but carrying the clear betting edge as –178 favorites against a White Sox team mired in a 50-88 campaign, and while both clubs have long since fallen out of serious postseason contention, the Twins’ steadier structure, home-field advantage, and more reliable roster give them a notable edge, as reflected by their nearly 59% cover rate when favored by this margin, and for Minnesota the narrative has been one of underachievement rather than outright collapse, with injuries and inconsistencies costing them momentum but a core still in place that has shown flashes of what could have been, led by Byron Buxton when healthy providing game-changing speed and power, Carlos Correa anchoring the infield with veteran presence and clutch ability, and younger contributors like Alex Kirilloff and Royce Lewis offering glimpses of future upside, giving the Twins a lineup that, while not dominant, has the ability to pressure weak pitching staffs like Chicago’s by stringing together timely hits and occasional power surges, and the pitching staff has similarly been more stable than spectacular.